Comment on the Sustainable Airport Master Plan (SAMP)

 SAMP Focus Areas:

 - Comply with FAA airfield standards/guidance

 - Improve operational efficiency

 - Provide additional fuel capacity and meet Port's Sustainable Aviation Biofuel initiative

-This Executive Summary summarizes the principle results of the SAMP—the forecasts of aviation activity, facility requirements, alternatives considered, the long-term vision for Airport development, and the projects recommended for implementation in the near term.
+This Executive Summary summarizes the principal results of the SAMP—the forecasts of aviation activity, facility requirements, alternatives considered, the long-term vision for Airport development, and the projects recommended for implementation in the near term.

 Near-Term Project Highlights

-- 19 additional gates and second terminal
+- 19 additional gates and a second terminal

 - Cargo facilities